Support Your Local Farmers Market

 Saturday mornings gingham-covered tables stand under umbrellas.
-Boxes tipped sideways on the tables spill out fresh yellow squash, bright red heirloom tomatoes, and firm orange sweet peppers.
+Boxes tipped sideways on tables spill out fresh yellow squash, bright red heirloom tomatoes, and firm orange sweet peppers.
 Bunches of orange and green carrots and red radishes pile high on empty table space.
 A large basket holds collard greens.
 On another table, wicker baskets hold shiny apples and deep purple plums.
 This is the local farmers market.
-Supporting the local farmers supports your family’s health, the community’s health and global health.
+Supporting your local farmers market has far reaching advantages beyond your family's health.
+Here are eight reasons why you should skip the big box grocery store and buy your produce from local farmers.

 Better Tasting

 Ever had a watermelon or tomato fresh off the vine?
 Or an orange right off the tree?
-What can taste better than that?
-Produce bought at the local farmers market is usually picked within the past 24 hours.
+Grocery store produce just doesn't have the same flavor, in part because it's allowed to ripen on the plant in the sun.
+It soaks up all the goodness of the soil and that turns into delicious, nutritious food for your family.
+Produce bought at the local farmers market is usually picked within the past 24 hours or so.
 The produce is ripe, the fruit juicier, the vegetables more crisp.
+In comparison, produce found at the grocery store is typically picked unripe and left to ripen in boxes in a truck or is even "gassed" to speed the ripening process.

 Better Health